lxmcf/virgil-deprecated/README.md

     <a href="#faq">FAQ</a>
 </p>

-Virgil is a basic 2D game engine built using [SDL2](https://www.libsdl.org/index.php) and [Vala](https://wiki.gnome.org/Projects/Vala); designed for Linux and directly built for [elementary OS](https://elementary.io)...
+Virgil is a basic 2D game library built using [SDL2](https://www.libsdl.org/index.php) and [Vala](https://wiki.gnome.org/Projects/Vala); designed for Linux and directly built for [elementary OS](https://elementary.io)...

 ### What is Virgil?